litterat/litterat-pep/README.md

 ## Building

 Gradle 6.5 has been used for building the library.
+The library has been designed for Java 11 but can possibly be used in earlier versions.

 ## License